Back to Blog

 Budget Pacing Rules

 Amazon’s native daily budget is a blunt instrument.
-You set a number, spend depletes throughout the day, and campaigns stop showing when it runs out — which often happens in the afternoon, exactly when many categories see peak conversion.
+You set a number, spend depletes throughout the day, and campaigns stop showing when it runs out — which often happens in the afternoon, exactly when many categories see peak conversion for book buyers.

-Automated budget rules can increase budgets mid-day when campaigns are approaching depletion during high-conversion hours, reduce budgets during low-conversion windows to preserve spend for peak periods, and scale up spending during high-opportunity events like weekends or pre-holiday periods.
+Automated budget rules can increase budgets mid-day when campaigns are approaching depletion during high-conversion hours, reduce budgets during low-conversion windows to preserve spend for peak periods, and scale up spending during high-opportunity events like pre-order windows, new release launches, or holiday seasons when readers are shopping.

 Campaign Performance Alerts